6. PHP MySQL Bridge Connection

 8. It is important to post all changes that you have made to your remote database to see them at your online store.
 Select Tools -> Post Changes to Web (CTRL + P).

-Allows all changes, modifications, and updates which were made from one location uploading (synchronizing with) to the direct database and reflecting them at the store.
+"Post Data to Web" serves for data synchronization.
+It allows all changes, modifications, and updates that were made from one location uploading (synchronizing with) to the direct database and reflecting them at the store.

 This action will post all commands stored in Pending Bridge Data section to bridge.php installed on your store.
 When Bridge receives the file, it executes all commands one by one in order as they were stored/made locally.